kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/rust.typ

 1. Some basic concept and syntax for `rust`, once again we are going to write an insertion sort algorithm in `rust`.
 2. Building your code with `cargo`
-3. Writing documentation with `rustdoc`
+3. Writing documentation with `rustdoc`.
 4. Writing tests with `cargo`
+5. Benchmarking with `criterion`
-5. Some best practices and development tips
+6. Some best practices and development tips
-6. Some noteworthy libraries in `rust`
+7. Some noteworthy libraries in `rust`

 = Introduction to rust